Human-AI Synergy Supports Collective Creative Search: Method

 \subsection{Participants and AI queries}

-\textbf{Human participants.} $131$ participants were recruited from Prolific ($59, 66,$ and $6$ self-reported as female, male, and other, respectively; mean age = 39.93, SD = 12.04).
+\textbf{Human participants.} $503$ participants were recruited successfully from Prolific ($237, 242,$ and $24$ self-reported as female, male, and other, respectively; mean age = 38.13, SD = 12.30).
 Participants were based in the US and identified English as their native language.
-Participants provided informed consent under a Cornell University–approved protocol (IRB0148995) and were compensated at a rate of \$9 per hour.
+Participants provided consent under a Cornell University approved protocol (IRB0148995) and were compensated at a rate of \$9 per hour.
+We conducted a subsampling-based power analysis using the performance difference between the Social and Asocial conditions, a metric independent of the AI and Hybrid conditions, and found that 60 participants per group were required for this effect to reach significance at the $p < .05$ threshold for over $80 \%$ among the $1000$ iterations.
+Our actual sample sizes ($N_{social} = 210$, $N_{asocial} = 179$) comfortably exceed this requirement.

-\textbf{AI queries.} We conducted 24,930 API queries to Gemini 2.5 Flash (version released June 17, 2025).
-We also used 2,480 API queries to GPT 5.1 for control experiments (version released November 13, 2025).
+\textbf{AI queries.} We conducted 165,140 API queries to Gemini 2.5 Flash (version released June 17, 2025) with temperature 0.7.
+We also used 10,020 API queries to GPT 5.1 for control experiments (version released November 13, 2025) with temperature 0.7, medium reasoning effort.
+For strategy annotation, we used 8,461 API queries to Claude Sonnet 4 (version released May 22, 2025) with temperature 0.1.
 All experiments were conducted using PsyNet \citep{harrison2020gsp}, a Python-based framework for large-scale online psychological experiments and human-AI interactions.